Day: August 27, 2013

 Place: Mangalore

 As though the misery was not enough- that she got MDR-TB (Multi Drug Resistant Tuberculosis).
-For this she was given hell lots of pills almost 60 to take daily!
+For this, she was given hell lots of pills, almost 60 to take daily!
 Yes, this was her dose every day.
-She used to take 30 in the morning and same at night.
-On top of that there were injections torturing her bums daily.
+She used to take 30 in the morning and the same at night.
+On top of that, injections were torturing her bums daily.
 That pain made her sick enough to even stand or sit.
-Anemia and Vitamin B deficiency along with Tuberculosis; two more add-ons.
+Anemia, Vitamin B deficiency, and Tuberculosis are two more add-ons.

-You might be thinking, why this story and that too here?
-Being a medicine student, I myself deal with at-least 1 patient of tuberculosis daily.
-I too might have a latent Mycobacterium waiting for its chance to show its monstrous part.
+You might be thinking, why is this story and that here?
+Being a medicine student, I deal with at least 1 patient of tuberculosis daily.
+I, too, might have a latent Mycobacterium waiting to show its monstrous part.
 I’m also scared.
-I feel bad for those patients who have to take medicines daily that obviously have side-effects of their own.
-The world Tuberculosis day is on 24th March and yes, my birthday too is on that day.
-Quite a co-incidence with a sarcasm laughing on my face, isn’t it?
+I feel bad for those patients who have to take medicines daily that obviously have side effects of their own.
+World Tuberculosis Day is on 24th March, and my birthday is on that day too.
+Quite a coincidence with sarcasm laughing on my face, isn’t it?

-WHO, DOTS and RNTCP recommend 2+4 months for active new patients, and even after that there’s no 100% guarantee for you being cured.
-Like this girl, you might be a MDR-TB patient or say even worse XDR-TB(Extreme drug resistant TB) patient, then your life would be floating in the pool of drugs.
+WHO, DOTS and RNTCP recommend 2+4 months for active new patients; even after that, there’s no 100% guarantee that you will be cured.
+Like this girl, you might be an MDR-TB patient or, say, even worse, an XDR-TB(Extremely drug-resistant TB) patient, and then your life would be floating in the pool of drugs.
 This society looks at you from those neglected eyes.
-Condition of yours becomes worse day by day.
-But don’t worry there is nothing like impossible.
-Even though these drugs are hard to digest but yet are wonder-pills to cure TB.
+Your condition becomes worse day by day.
+But don’t worry, there is nothing like impossible.
+Even though these drugs are hard to digest, they are wonder pills to cure TB.

 The take home message is- “Even though this disease can tear you apart, the drugs and your family’s support can bring you back on tracks of a healthy disease-free life.”